 Let nothing be worrying you!”

 We remember that Jesus said (Matt.6:25,32), “Do not worry about your soul [namely, about your soulish needs, such as:] what you may be eating, or what you may be drinking, nor yet about your body, what you should be putting on . . .
 For aware is our heavenly Father that you need all of these.
 “There is also no need for worry about our salvation; since we: do not cease hearing the word of truth, the evangel of our salvation, and since we do not cease believing it, we are sealed with the holy spirit of promise.
 In other words, Ephesians 1:13 is documentary proof that our salvation is secure, and the great divine Notary has attested to this fact with His seal.
-There is no need for worry about the fate of our dear ones who are unbelievers.
+There is no need to worry about the fate of our dear ones who are unbelievers.
 They will be driven to God’s heart in due time.
 Indeed, all the more, nothing should be worrying us, as we desire to walk worthily of the Lord (Col.1:10).

 If we wholeheartedly agree with these points, we can praise God that He is operating [all in accord with the counsel of His will (Eph.1:11).
-And all means each and every thing around us, the great events as well as the trifling things in life.
-Even if there is much hardship and distress, unrest and contention, defamation and vilification, the peace of God will never cease to guard our hearts and our thoughts in Christ Jesus; we, too, will enjoy this peace as Paul and Silas did in the interior jail.
+And all means each and everything around us, the great events as well as the trifling things in life.
+Even if there is much hardship and distress, unrest and contention, defamation, and vilification, the peace of God will never cease to guard our hearts and our thoughts in Christ Jesus; we, too, will enjoy this peace as Paul and Silas did in the interior jail.

 Such a spiritual attitude is certainly a gift of the God and Father of our Lord Jesus Christ, though we are actively participating through our petitions, prayers, pleadings, and our thanksgiving.
 And His peace will stay with us day and night and become our permanent experience.
-Even though we cannot always bow our knees, or hide our faces in grief, pain and shame, or lift up our eyes and hands for praise and petition, we nevertheless can adopt a corresponding spiritual attitude by thanking Him not only for all that He gives but for everything He denies, as well.
+Even though we cannot always bow our knees, hide our faces in grief, pain, and shame, or lift up our eyes and hands for praise and petition, we nevertheless can adopt a corresponding spiritual attitude by thanking Him not only for all that He gives but for everything He denies, as well.
 For He knows best what is beneficial to us.
 No longer will we bring before Him any petitions and pleadings without beginning with praise and closing with thanksgiving.
 We are privileged to express our gratitude even before He answers.
 And we leave it up to Him how to answer, be it in the affirmative or in the negative.
-Only thus the peace of God, that is superior to every frame of mind, shall be garrisoning our hearts and our apprehensions in Christ Jesus.
+Only thus the peace of God, which is superior to every frame of mind, shall be garrisoning our hearts and our apprehensions in Christ Jesus.
 This is why we are exhorted by God’s Word as follows: